stefaniabe/PrimaryParticipationGWAS/PartGWAS/README.md

 2) --bim: Path to the folder where the bim-files with the SNPs in the vcf files are stored (the chromosome specific files should be named chr*.bim)
 3) --vcf: Path to the folder with the chromosome specific zipped VCF with the phased genotypes of the parent-offspring pairs (compressed files called chr*.vcf.gz)
 4) --maf: Path to the folder with the files that shows minor allele frequency (MAF) for the SNPs in the vcf files.
 The MAF is only used for imputation when it is impossible to infer the transmitted and non-transmitted allele for double heterozygous parent-offspring pairs.
 This should happen rarely, especially with a dense set of SNPs.
-5) --po_pairs:Path to a file with the parent-offspring pairs you want to include in your allele frequency computations.
+5) --po_pairs: Path to a file with the parent-offspring pairs you want to include in your allele frequency computations.
 The file should be tab delimieted, have three columns and have the header "fid ID1 ID2".
 Each line corresponds to one parent-offspring pair.
 6) --headerline: Line number of the header (column names) in the vcf files.
 7) --out: Path to the folder where you want to store the output file